-Sagars Accountants Ltd (“Sagars”), “we”, “us”, “our” and “ours”, is a firm of chartered accountants and business advisers registered in England and Wales as a company under number 3475109 with registered office at Gresham House, 5-7 St Pauls St, Leeds, LS1 2JG.
+Sagars Accountants Ltd (“Sagars” and “Sagars an AAB Group company”), “we”, “us”, “our” and “ours”, is a firm of chartered accountants and business advisers registered in England and Wales as a company under number 3475109 with registered office at Gresham House, 5-7 St Pauls St, Leeds, LS1 2JG.

 For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you of the information contained in this privacy notice.

 We have appointed a Data Protection Officer.
 Our Data Protection Officer is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted below.